Malaysia Data Privacy Laws: PDPA 2010 Compliance Guide (2026)

 The Department of Personal Data Protection (JPDP)

-The Jabatan Perlindungan Data Peribadi, commonly known as JPDP or the Department of Personal Data Protection, is the regulatory body responsible for administering and enforcing the PDPA.
+The Jabatan Perlindungan Data Peribadi, known as JPDP or the Department of Personal Data Protection, is the regulatory body responsible for administering and enforcing the PDPA.
 It operates under the Ministry of Communications and Digital.

 The Personal Data Protection Commissioner heads the JPDP and holds broad enforcement powers under the Act.
-These include the authority to monitor compliance, investigate complaints from data subjects, conduct inspections and audits of organizations, issue enforcement notices requiring specific actions, and impose penalties for violations.
+These include authority to monitor compliance, investigate complaints from data subjects, conduct inspections and audits of organizations, issue enforcement notices requiring specific actions, and impose penalties for violations.

 Enforcement Track Record